leoetlino/classgen/README.md

 If you want to force a type to be imported (e.g. because you have manually edited a struct in IDA and classgen isn't detecting the change), just tick the "Force re-import" checkbox when importing.

 As yet another import time optimisation, it is possible to specify a list of types that will *never* be imported; instead, classgen will assume that they already exist in the IDB and will never attempt to create or update them.
+(This is also useful for minimising potential type breakage due to IDA bugs.)
 Simply create a text file next to the IDB with the `.skip` file extension suffix, and write each type that should be skipped on its own line.